No Bones About It: How to Save on Yard Skeletons

 Are you an active service member or veteran?
 Use Home Depot’s military discount.

-Home Depot offers a 10% discount off of eligible purchases, up to $400 per year, for active military, veterans and their spouses.
+Home Depot offers a 10% discount on eligible purchases, up to $400 per year, for active military, veterans and their spouses.
 To qualify, you’ll need to register yourself or your family through SheerID or through your Home Depot account.
 Dependents of registered service members, dishonorably discharged veterans and non-military members are not eligible, per the store.
 Once you’ve been verified, you’ll have a barcode accessible through your account.
 You can then show this to the cashier the next time you make a purchase at Home Depot.
 If you can find a Skelly available, flash your barcode and try it out.

 If you’re willing to spring for a smaller skeleton, you’ll likely be able to find something cheaper — and more widely available — at Home Depot.
 For example, you can get a 6-foot Rotten Patch LED poseable Pumpkin Skeleton for $79.98.
 Willing to go even smaller?
 Buy this 5-foot posable skeleton hanging decor with LED eyes for only $29.98.
 And if you want something between the two, try this 5-foot pitted skeleton with LED eyes for $34.98.